StructAlign: Structured Cross-Modal Alignment for Continual Text-to-Video Retrieval: Conclusion And Future Work

 \section{Conclusion And Future Work}

 In this work, we propose StructAlign, a structured cross-modal alignment method for the CTVR task.
 Specifically, StructAlign relies on a simplex ETF geometry to impose a structured category-level organization in the shared feature space, which helps stabilize cross-modal alignment across tasks.
 Meanwhile, a cross-modal relation preserving loss complements this geometry by regulating intra-modal feature updates through cross-modal relational constraints.
-Extensive experiments on benchmark datasets demonstrate that StructAlign effectively alleviates catastrophic forgetting and consistently outperforms state-of-the-art methods in CTVR.
+Extensive experiments on benchmark datasets demonstrate that StructAlign effectively alleviates catastrophic forgetting and achieves competitive performance compared to state-of-the-art methods in CTVR.
 A promising direction for future work is to extend the proposed geometric and relational constraints to broader multimodal continual learning scenarios, including more open and flexible retrieval settings.

 { }